sivrim/mr-ut-sample/README.md

 # Sample unit tests for map-reduce with Hadoop jars 2.6.0, mockito 3.3.3 and Junit 5.4.2.

+While setting up my unit test environment, assembling the right versions of depdencies and writing the first set of tests took a bit of an effort.
+Hopefully this can help someone the near future, i.e. next couple of years.

 Driver class is left out on purpose.

 Steps :